A sermon can be

 → “And the church will become what your hearts are producing.”

-Even the strongest material cannot recover that loss if the structure is wrong.
+Even the strongest material within the sermon cannot recover that loss if the structure is wrong.
 Near the end of the sermon, there was a careful and pastorally helpful treatment of being “open to reason.”
 That is exactly the texture James intends.
 Yet it was presented as relational wisdom to adopt, rather than the fruit of a heart that has been brought low.
 Without the prior exposure of envy and ambition, “be reasonable” becomes a technique to adopt.
-It may improve tone, but it leaves self-will in place.
+It may improve tone, but it leaves one’s self-will in place.

 John Calvin is helpful here.
 He will not permit such a reading.
 For him, the question “Who is wise?” is a summons to self-examination.
 Envy and ambition are not traits to identify in others but evidence that one’s own claim to wisdom collapses.
 The language “earthly, unspiritual, demonic” is not filed away as doctrine; it is felt as judgment.
 Only then does he turn to God as the giver of true wisdom.
 The fruit that follows is not cultivated behaviour but granted transformation.